 In 2011, he went partially commercial via MyFonts.
 His typefaces became more diversified and are quite stunning at times:

 Graphics and Media Design student at the London College of Communication, whi hails from Hong Kong.
 Home page of "Jack The Rabbit.
 Designer of the high contrast typeface Currency (2011) and the cubist artistic typeface Stab (2012).

-Aka Jos Joy.
+Aka Jos Joy and as joiaco.
 South African illustrator in Knysna.
 Designer in 2009 of Qarmic Sans, Qirkus Qaps (almost Tuscan), Qranklestein, Qlippitek, Qixstix, QutnTorn Caps, and the hand-printed fonts Qirlycues and Qokijo.

 Designer at Barnhard Brothers and Spindler (and head of matrix engraving there), who made Cubist Bold (a face without lower case) in 1928.
 This art deco font was remade by Nick Curtis, who called it Bric-A-Braque, after Georges Braque, one of the co-founders of Cubism.
 Sometimes his name is spelled with one n, but McGrew uses two n's.
 Blue Plate Special NF by Nick Curtis is also based on Cubist Bold.
 MyFonts link.
 Mac McGrew on Cubist Bold: The name tells it all.
 Designed by John W. Zimmerman, head of the matrix engraving department. at BB&S, probably just before BB&S merged with ATF in 1929, this font of unusual capitals and figures is very large for the body and has no lowercase.
 Compare Dynamic Medium, Modernique.
 [Google] [MyFonts] [More] ⦿